Community Building

 Music

-This year we are singing Native American songs, as well as songs about nature and the seasons.
-Challenges will include singing in rounds or parts, and making beats and rhythms while singing.
-Students continue recorder, with some songs overlapping between singing and recorder class to help students to learn to play by ear.
+This year 3rd– 4th grade students will sing a variety of new and traditional theme-related music.
+Challenges will include singing in rounds or parts, using rhythm instruments while singing, and learning to clap rhythms written on the board.
+Students will also continue to study the recorder, with some songs overlapping between singing and recorder class to help students learn to play by ear.
 Recorder students should practice for at least 5 minutes a day at home.

 Science